samuelfneumann/GoLearn/README.md

 Tile coding also requires that tilings be offset from one another.
-Each tiling is offset from the origin by uniformly randomly sampling an offset between `[-tileWidth / OffsetDiv, tileWidth / OffsetDiv]` *for each feature dimension*, where 'tilecoder.OffsetDiv` is a global constant that determines the degree to which tiles are offset from the origin.
+Each tiling is offset from the origin by uniformly randomly sampling an offset between `[-tileWidth / OffsetDiv, tileWidth / OffsetDiv]` *for each feature dimension*, where `tilecoder.OffsetDiv` is a global constant that determines the degree to which tiles are offset from the origin.
 Note that tilings are offset for *each state feature dimension*, meaning that the tiling needs to be offset in each dimension that is tile coded.